asemantix/README.md/README.md

 # ASEMANTIX™

-### The First Asemantic Communication Protocol

-**Communicate at the speed of light.**
+### When offline means online.

-No network.
+**No network.
 No operator.
-No trace.
+No trace.**

-Where no one can connect — and no one can read your message.
-Earth to Mars: 4 to 24 minutes.
+From Earth to Mars — 4 to 24 minutes.
+From ocean depths to surface.

-**Your message is invisible.**
+**Your message travels at the speed of light, invisible.**

 [![Website](https://img.shields.io/badge/Website-asemantix.tech-gold?style=for-the-badge)](https://asemantix.tech)
 [![Patents](https://img.shields.io/badge/Patents-8-blue?style=for-the-badge)]()